wells-wood-research/drMD/README.md

     toppar: False
     mol2: False
 ```
-Here we have told drMD that our ligand is called "PET" and has a formal charge of 0.
-We have also told drMD that it needs to add protons to our ligand and that it does not already have a toppar or mol2 file for our ligand - these will be automatically generated by drMD.
+Here we have told **drMD** that our ligand is called "PET" and has a formal charge of 0.
+We have also told **drMD** that it needs to add protons to our ligand and that it does not already have a toppar or mol2 file for our ligand - these will be automatically generated by **drMD**.

 We will use the same pre-equilibration and equilibration steps as our [previous worked example](#config-file-setup).